Parent & Guardian Handbook

 Guiding children’s behaviour is an important part of the primary staff member’s role and one that take place continually throughout the day.
 By encouraging children’s self-respect, respect for others, and respect for property, primary staff members help children develop self-control and sensitivity in their interactions with others and treat material possessions with respect.
 The positive relationships and bonds that develop between the caregiver and the children are the foundation of successful experiences in childcare

 Two types of strategies are used in guiding children’s behaviour: Preventative strategies are used to increase the chances wanted behavior will occur.
-Intervention strategies are used to stop or redirect undesirable behavior when it occurs.
+Intervention strategies are used to stop or redirect undesirable behaviour when it occurs.

-Some Ways to Teach Appropriate Behaviors
+Some Ways to Teach Appropriate Behaviours

 • The caregivers set limits and give directions (You may not kick toys but you can kick a ball when we go outside to play)